Dionisiy/CA/using-css-in-a-wepage.md

    └─ "Sheets"
 ```

-## **How to apply your CSS to your HTML**[**EDIT**](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/How_CSS_works$edit#How_to_apply_your_CSS_to_your_HTML)
+## **How to apply your CSS to your HTML**

 There are three different ways to apply CSS to an HTML document that you'll commonly come across, some more useful than others.
 Here we'll briefly review each one.

 ### External stylesheet

 You've already seen **external stylesheets** in this article, but not by that name.
-An external stylesheet is when you have your CSS written in a separate file with a `.css` extension, and you reference it from an HTML [`<link>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link "The HTML <link> element specifies relationships between the current document and an external resource.
-Possible uses for this element include defining a relational framework for navigation.
-This Element is most used to link to style sheets.") element.
+An external stylesheet is when you have your CSS written in a separate file with a `.css` extension, and you reference it from an HTML `<link>` element.
 The HTML file looks something like this: